-Mitigation Massures Timing of Varification Compliance Verification of Completion Mitigation Measures Timing of Verification Verified By Date Initials Aesthetics AES-1: Lighting for Street and Parking Areas.
+Mitigation Magguras Timing of Varification Compliance Verification of Completio Mitigation Measures Timing of Verification Verified By Date Initials Aesthetics AES-1: Lighting for Street and Parking Areas.
 Lighting systems for street and parking areas shall include shields to direct light to the roadway surfaces and parking areas.
 Vertical shields on the light fixtures shall also be used to direct light away from adjacent light sensitive land uses such as residences.
 (General Plan PEIR Mitigation Measures AES-4.1) Verification comments: Lighting systems to be confirmed during plan check, prior to issuance of building permits Public Works Department (PW) and Planning and Development Department AES-2: Use of Non-Reflective Materials.
 Materials used on building facades shall be non-reflective.
 (General Plan PEIR Mitigation Measures AES-4.5) Verification comments: Lighting systems to be confirmed during plan check, prior to issuance of building permits Planning and Development Department Air Quality AIR-1: Future development projects that qualify for ministerial approval and exceed 225 residential units (the SJVAPCD's Small Project Analysis Levels (SPAL) threshold exemption for Mid Rise Apartments) or current SPAL thresholds, must prepare a technical assessment in consultation with the District.
 If the project exceeds significance thresholds, a VERA or on-site design/project changes are required to bring the project under thresholds.
-Verification comments: Assessment completed in consultation with SJVAPCD prior to approval of ministerial project.
-Planning and Development Department Vermodion comments.
+Assessment completed in consultation with SJVAPCD prior to approval of ministerial project.
+Planning and Development Department Verification comments:

-Mitigation Measures Timing of Verification Compliance · Willigation Weasures Verified By Date Initials AIR-2: Prior to future discretionary project approval, development project applicants shall prepare and submit to the Director of the City Planning and Development Department, or designee, a technical assessment evaluating potential project construction phase-related air quality impacts.
+Mitigation Measures Timing of Verification Compliance Wildgation Weasures Tilling of Verification Verified By Date Initials AIR-2: Prior to future discretionary project approval, development project applicants shall prepare and submit to the Director of the City Planning and Development Department, or designee, a technical assessment evaluating potential project construction phase-related air quality impacts.
 The evaluation shall be prepared in conformance with SJVAPCD methodology for assessing construction impacts.
 If construction related air pollutants are determined to have the potential to exceed the SJVAPCD adopted threshold of significance, the Planning and Development Department shall require that applicants for new development projects incorporate mitigation measures into construction plans to reduce air pollutant emissions during construction activities.
 The identified measures shall be included as part of the Project Conditions of Approval.
 Possible mitigation measures to reduce construction emissions include but are not limited to: Install temporary construction power supply meters on site and use these to provide power to electric power tools whenever feasible.
 If temporary electric power is available on site, forbid the use of portable gasoline- or diesel-fueled electric generators.
 Use of diesel oxidation catalysts and/or catalyzed diesel particulate traps on diesel equipment, as feasible.
 Maintain equipment according to manufacturers' specifications.
 Restrict idling of equipment and trucks to a maximum of 5 minutes (per California Air Resources Board [CARB] regulation).
 Phase grading operations to reduce disturbed areas and times of exposure.
 Avoid excavation and grading during wet weather.
 Limit on-site construction routes and stabilize construction entrance(s).
 Remove existing vegetation only when absolutely necessary.
 Sweep up spilled dry materials (e.g., cement, mortar, or dirt track-out) immediately.
 Never attempt to wash them away with water.
 Use only minimal water for dust control.
 Store stockpiled materials and w Assessments completed in conformance with SJVAPCD methodology to be completed during environmental review and prior to approval of discretionary project.
-The City shall ensure that project- specific mitigation is incorporated into project plans for approval prior to issuance of any grading or construction permits.
+For Ministerial Projects, a simple checklist or report will be required at the time of project submittal and/or prior to approval.
+The City shall ensure that project-specific mitigation and conditions are incorporated into project plans for approval prior to issuance of any grading or construction permits.
 Planning and Development Department